All concerts free-admission with prior reservation.

-All programs are designed for students grades 3 – 5.
+Young People’s Concert programs are designed for students grades 3 – 5.
 Concerts are 50 minutes in length and take place at the H-E-B Performance Hall of the Tobin Center for the Performing Arts unless otherwise noted.
-Performance times on each concert day are 9:45 am and 11:10 am.
 Prior reservation is required.
-Reservations and seating are first come, first served, with preference given, where possible, to 3rd – 5th grade groups and schools with Title I status.
+Reservations are first come, first served, with preference given, when possible, to groups of the target grade levels and schools with Title I status.

 Programs subject to change.